nityam2007/win-office/readme.md

 7. Wait until it completes.
 It might give an SKU value error, but it will complete successfully.
 If it doesn't try again a few times and it should work.

+# IF you want to change product key or you ver like from home to pro
+refer to

 # All win and office downlaod no crack but works with this activation script

 https://massgrave.dev/genuine-installation-media.html